-We belong to a support group called SNAP, the Survivors Network of those Abused by Priests (SNAPnetwork.org) Our mission is to heal the wounded and protect the vulnerable.
+We are members of a support group called SNAP, the Survivors Network of those Abused by Priests (SNAPnetwork.org).
+Our mission is to heal the wounded and protect the vulnerable.

 The Marianists are a St. Louis-based Catholic religious order that runs, and has run, parochial high schools like Vianney, Chaminade, St. Mary’s and McBride (now closed).

 - They blast choice of church

 - Movie set is site of child sex crimes

 We are grateful to this victim who was brave enough to step forward and wise enough to take legal action.